5 Reasons You Should Consider Non-Insulin Injectables

 Risks and side effects

 There are some pros to the side effects of non-insulin injectables, such as decreasing appetite and slowing down digestion to stimulate weight loss.
 However it is also important to be aware of some of the bad side effects.
-These range from mild, nausea or vomiting, to more severe, like an increased risk of hypoglycemia.
+These range from mild, nausea or vomiting, to more severe, like an increased risk of hypoglycemia or pancreatitis (inflammation of the pancreas).
 Consult with your doctor about the best non-insulin injectable treatment.